 Introduction

 Python relies on indentation to define code blocks, unlike other languages that use curly brackets or keywords.
-If your script has incorrect indentation, Python will raise an IndentationError
+If your script has incorrect indentation, Python will raise an IndentationError.
+This guide explains common causes and how to fix them.

 Step 1: Understand Common Indentation Errors